 At this point, Julia became fascinated by the idea of adapting Edith Wharton’s ground-breaking novel Summer into a play.
 She had read the story after graduating from drama school and always thought it would work well in another medium and so in 2005, encouraged by the award-winning playwright Helen Edmundson, Julia began to write.

 In 2006 though, Julia read a monologue from a startling new play in development called Thin Toes by first-time writer Laura Stevens and she was so struck by it that she wanted to direct its World Premiere in London.
-Whilst the production was being put together, in 2007, Julia had the opportunity to direct a revival of It’s A Girl! for the Bucharest International Festival of Theatre in Romania and co-direct with Hazel Barnes, the World Premiere of Remembering You like something I’d Forgotten by Louise Buchler for the Grahamstown Festival, South Africa.
+Whilst the production was being put together, in 2007, Julia had the opportunity to direct a revival of It’s A Girl! for the Bucharest International Festival of Theatre in Romania and co-direct with Hazel Barnes, the World Premiere of Remembering You like something I’d Forgotten by Louise Buchler for that year’s Grahamstown Festival in South Africa.

 Immediately following Thin Toes’ premiere in 2008, Julia directed the critically acclaimed Off-West End transfer of Steven Hevey’s remarkable first play In My Name (‘Five Best Plays’ in London, Evening Standard) for Yaller Skunk Theatre Company.
 The following year, she worked again with Yaller Skunk, directing a revival of Tape by Stephen Belber.
-She also collaborated with Second Skin Theatre to direct the World Premiere of Burn by Andy McQuade at the Edinburgh Fringe.
+She also collaborated with Second Skin Theatre to co-direct the World Premiere of a new play Burn by Andy McQuade at that year’s Edinburgh Fringe.

-In 2010, Julia formed 20 South Street as a creative hub for her work and in the same year, she directed and produced the UK Premiere of Desire (Desig) the landmark play by Catalan’s theatre’s most celebrated writer, Josep Maria Benet i Jornet, and translated by Sharon G. Feldman.
+In 2010, Julia formed 20 South Street as a creative hub for her work.
+In the same year, she directed and produced the UK Premiere of Desire (Desig) the landmark play by Catalan’s theatre’s most celebrated writer, Josep Maria Benet i Jornet, and translated by Sharon G. Feldman.

-Having spent her spare time in the past few years writing and workshopping drafts of Wharton’s novel, Julia now focused on completing her first play.
-The World Premiere of Summer opened on the London fringe in 2012 and the text was published to coincide with the production.
-Julia then continued with the other writing project she had also been developing, a one-man adaptation of Shakespeare’s Hamlet re-imagined from the point of view of the character of Horatio.
+Having spent her spare time since 2005 writing and workshopping drafts of Wharton’s novel, Julia now focused on completing her first play.
+The World Premiere of Summer opened on the London fringe in 2012 and the text was also published to coincide with the production.
+Julia then continued with the other writing project she had been developing, a one-man adaptation of Shakespeare’s Hamlet re-imagined from the point of view of the character of Horatio.
 The play Hamlet our brother premiered on the London fringe in 2016.
-Julia is now developing her next play Stella, an adaptation of the short story by renowned diarist and author Anais Nin.
+Julia is now developing her next play Stella, an adaptation of a novelette by renowned diarist and author Anais Nin.

-A passionate film fan, in her spare time Julia writes her own blog JSHmoviestuff whose tagline is ‘the movies I think you should see‘.
-In the blog, she celebrates cinema, sharing her reviews on everything from new releases to classics as well as profiling the key players in the industry today.
+Julia is also a passionate film fan and in 2011, she started her blog JSHmoviestuff whose tagline is ‘the movies I think you should see‘.
+In the reularly published blog, she celebrates cinema, sharing her reviews on everything from new releases to classics as well as profiling the key players in the industry today.